 Let the Egg White Fall Away Into the Bowl

 Depending on how fresh the eggs you're working with are, the white may fall away quite easily, or it may hang on a bit more stubbornly.
 (The less fresh an egg is, the more easily the white will fall off.)
-If you have to give it a jiggle to loosen it, that's OK.Continue to 7 of 8 below.
+If you have to give it a jiggle to loosen it, that's okay.

 07 of 08